Frequently Asked Questions

 - Where do I get a FAFSA and how and when do I file it?

-- The FAFSA is available online beginning January 1 for the following fall, spring and summer semesters.
+- The FAFSA is available online beginning January 1 for the following fall/spring semesters and summer session.

 - What is the status of my financial aid?

 - Once you've activated your MSU NetID and your FAFSA has been received and processed by MSU, your financial aid package will be available for you to view and take action on in StuInfo (be sure to select the correct aid year).

 - Why was I offered loans but no "financial aid"?

 - Federal financial aid is made up of loans,